JCMexplains/writing-for-success-2023/textbook.md

 In a famous poem, Philip Levine defines "What Work Is": https://www.poetryfoundation.org/poems/52173/what-work-is

-## 15.8 Compare-and-Contrast Essay
+## 15.8 Compare-and-contrast Essay

 **Learning Objective**

 1. Read an example of the compare-and-contrast mode.

-### Comparing and Contrasting London and Washington, DC
+### Comparing And Contrasting London And Washington, Dc

 >Both Washington, DC, and London are capital cities of English-speaking countries, and yet they offer vastly different experiences to their